Travis Fanset: Career

 After starting the 2015–16 curling season skipping a team that included Wayne Tuck Jr., Josh Barry and Chad Allen, Fanset joined the Scott Bailey rink by October as the team's lead.
-The team played in the in the 2016 Ontario Tankard, where Fanset had to take over the reins as skip, with Bailey having to miss the event to attend a corporate gathering.
-Fanset led the team of Joe Frans, Craig Van Ymeren and spare Fraser Reid to a 5-5 record.
+The team played in the 2016 Ontario Tankard, where Fanset had to take over the reins as skip, with Bailey having to miss the event to attend a corporate gathering.
+Fanset led the team of Joe Frans, Craig Van Ymeren and spare Fraser Reid to a 5–5 record.

 Fanset won his third career World Curling Tour event at the 2016 Stroud Sleeman Cash Spiel, playing third for Chad Allen.
 Fanset remained on the Bailey rink for the rest of the season though (with Fanset at third), and the team played in the 2017 Ontario Tankard.
 There, they made the playoffs where they lost the 3 vs. 4 game.

 After a long hiatus from competitive curling, Fanset returned for the 2022-23 curling season, skipping a team of Aaron Squires, Van Ymeren and Scott Brandon.
 The team qualified for the 2023 Ontario Tankard.

 Outside of regular men's curling, Fanset played in the 2014 Canadian Mixed Doubles Curling Trials with partner Rachelle Vink.
-The pair went 5-2 in the round robin, but were eliminated in the round of 12.
+The pair went 5–2 in the round robin, but were eliminated in the round of 12.